Try a class for free - no obligations. Contact us today for more info.

 Ku’umomi has been a hula dancer since the age of three, learning and studying the art of hula under her mother’s tutelage.
 Upon picking up her first instrument, the flute in fourth grade, she realized how much she loved music.
 Today, Ku’umomi attends the Educational Center for the Arts in New Haven, Connecticut for vocal and instrumental training.
 She is classically trained in the flute, and is self-taught in piano, guitar, ukulele, and drums.
 She also sings and writes songs in other genres of music and is currently in the process of releasing an album.
-She is the songstress for Kaiholunuie, which she loves, and balances her performances alongside being a junior in high school.
+She is the songstress for Kaiholunuie, which she loves, and balances her performances alongside being a senior in high school.
 She would like to consider a career in Psychology with a minor in music therapy.
 Today, Ku’umomi attends the University of New Haven, CT for voice and instrumental training as well as music production.

 Having been born in Kahului, Maui, the heritage and rich cultural experiences Aaron had growing up in Hawaii have always remained in his heart.
 Even after relocating to the mainland as a young boy, Hawaii and it’s culture of food, music, dance, and aloha have remained a big part of his daily life by maintaining cultural values and norms.
 Today, Aaron plays several instruments including guitar, ukulele, and steel guitar.
 Aaron’s true musical loves are playing mele O Hawaii and contemporary arrangements as well.
 Aaron has enjoyed working with Kekai Colello and her Halau Kaiholunuie over the last few years, and is one of Kaiholunuie’s primary musicians and vocalists.
 Aaron currently lives in Killingly, CT with his wife Alison and son Ross.